aaronkjin/tungsten/README.md

 # ensure Cargo is installed
 cargo --version

-# if Rust and Cargo are not in PATH, add them
+# if Cargo are not in PATH, add them
 export PATH="$HOME/.cargo/bin:$PATH"

 # reload shell configuration